Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - It was full of money - *that was the inexhaustible charm that rose and fell in it, the jingle of it, the cymbal's song of it...
 High in a white palace the king's daughter, the golden girl*.

 - Daisy looked at Tom frowning, and an indefinable expression, at once definitely unfamiliar and vaguely recognizable,  as if I had only heard it described in words, passed over Gatsby's face.

+- Tom threw on both brakes impatiently, and we slid to an abrupt dusty stop under Wilson's sign.
+After a moment the proprietor emerged from the interior of his establishment and gazed hollow-eyed at the car.

+- The coupe flashed by us with a flurry of dust and the flash of a waving hand.

+- "I just __got wised up__ to something funny the last two days,"

+- The relentless beating heat was beginning to confuse me and I had a bad moment there before I realized that so far his suspicious hadn't __alighted on__ Tom.

+- and It occurred to me that there was no difference between men, in intelligence and race, so profound as the difference between the sick and the well.

+- The locality was always vaguely disquieting, even in the broad glare of afternoon,

+- but I perceived, after a moment, that the other eyes were __regarding__ us less than twenty feet away.